 Whether sponsoring missionaries and missions throughout the world or collecting food for our local soup kitchen, First Newton reaches out to the world and the local community in our missionary efforts.

 The Eastern Catawba County Hunger Walk is a community event benefiting the Eastern Catawba Cooperative Christian Ministry, Inc. and The Corner Table Soup Kitchen.
 The goals of this three-mile walk are to raise funds for hunger relief efforts in eastern Catawba County and to raise awareness of the hunger issue in our community.
 Your participation will ensure ECCCM and The Corner Table can keep feeding the 20% of families living with food insecurity in eastern Catawba County.
-This year's Hunger Walk takes place Sunday, October 21 from 2-5 p.m.
+The Hunger Walk takes place on a Sunday afternoon in October.

 The corner table

 The Corner Table is a Newton, NC soup kitchen that serves nutritious meals to any men, women and children in need.
 First United Methodist Church members volunteer, contribute financially, and supply meals every year to those in need.
 For more information, visit www.thecornertable.org.

 The Mission Statement of ECCCM is to bring together the resources of the Christian community to serve the people in need of crisis assistance, support and education, in response to God’s call.
 Church members volunteer and contribute financially to ECCCM.
 To learn more, visit www.ecccm.org.